 Yes, it does matter what RAM slot you use.
 When building a new PC, there is a ton of do’s and don’ts that you need to be aware of.
 One such big caveat is when installing RAM sticks on your motherboard.
-So which RAM slot to use first?
+Do you know which RAM slot to use first?

-Well, essentially, it all depends upon what motherboard you have and how many RAM sticks you have.
-If you have a single RAM stick, then it wouldn’t matter which one you use first.
-However, with two or more sticks, the slots do start to matter due to Dual Channel technology.
+It all depends on your motherboard and how many RAM sticks you have.
+If you have a single RAM stick, it doesn’t matter which one you use first.
+However, with two or more sticks, the slots start to count due to Dual Channel technology.

-But in reality, motherboard’s manual is your best friend here to determine the exact slots that would enable dual channel.
-For Dual Channel technology to work, the RAM sticks have to be plugged into the right slots.
+But the motherboard’s manual is your best friend here to determine the exact slots enabling the dual channel.
+For Dual Channel technology to work, the RAM sticks must be plugged into the correct slots.

-Dual Channel is essentially a technique that makes accessing the RAM modules by the CPU faster.
+Dual channel is a technique that makes accessing the RAM modules by the CPU faster.

-In the following text, I explain in detail which RAM slot to use and would it matter which RAM slot you use for your modules.
+In the following text, I’ll explain in detail which RAM slot to use and whether it would be a good idea which RAM slot you use for your modules.

-Dual-Channel basically falls under the larger umbrella term of Multi-Channel memory technology.
+Dual-Channel falls under the more extensive umbrella term of Multi-Channel memory technology.

-Dual Channel, as the name suggests, is the technology through which the CPU can access memory through two independent 64-bit buses – or information highways in simple terms.
+As the name suggests, Dual-Channel is the technology through which the CPU can access memory simply through two independent 64-bit buses or information highways.

-Dual Channel memory, as such, allows for a faster transfer of data between the CPU as compared to a Single Channel memory.
+Dual-Channel memory, as such, allows for a faster transfer of data between the CPU than Single-Channel memory.

-There are also triple and quad channel RAM technologies.
-However, as far as the commercial PCs are concerned, almost all of them support dual channel memory only.
+There are also triple and quad-channel RAM technologies.
+However, as far as commercial PCs are concerned, almost all support dual-channel memory only.

 - Have TWO DDR, DDR2, DDR3, DDR4, or DDR5 RAM sticks.